dskrypa/cli_command_parser/_sources/commands.rst.txt

   are missing) (default: False)
 - **always_run_after_main**: Whether :meth:`.Command._after_main_` should always be called, even if an exception was raised in :meth:`.Command.main` (similar to a ``finally`` block) (default: False)
+- **use_type_metavar**: Whether the metavar for Parameters that accept values should default to the name of the specified type (default: False / the name of the parameter)

 Command Methods